Posts

 Old tyres are used under the sea now

-One good invention in the USA turns the rubber crumbs into paving blocks, Rubber Flooring and the old tyres are now used under the sea to create artificial barrier reefs and stop tidal erosion.
-I was critical of the EU at first but for stopping land fill but it has forced us to look for new ways to dispose of our old tyres.
-I think that in a few years time there will be no “old tyres problem” and disposal will be free of charge, and perhaps they might go back to the old days and start buying the old scrap off us again instead of us having to pay.
-Also rubber crumbs can be blended with Natural Rubber.
+One good invention in the USA turns the rubber crumbs into paving blocks: rubber flooring, and the old tyres are now used under the sea to create artificial barrier reefs and stop tidal erosion.
+I was critical of the EU at first, but stopping land fill has forced us to look for new ways to dispose of our old tyres.